 - Pop-Star Composer: He's worked with John Lurie, Neil Young, The RZA, and Boris.

 - Production Posse: There's editor Jay Rabinowitz, Tilda Swinton, John Lurie and John Hurt

-- Signature Style: Stark, beautiful images, along the the themes of minimalism, cultural exchange and the concept of outsider(s) in America.
+- Signature Style: Stark, beautiful images, along with a minimalist style, dry, offbeat humor, cultural mixing and the concept of outsider(s) in America.